Alicia

 “In my 2L year, I was one of the co-chairs for the Latino Law Students Association.
 I helped develop resources such as bringing in a panel of experts to help us train for Early Interview Week interviews.”

 “I reached out to an alum who was working at the New York City Mayor’s Office of Immigrant Affairs.
 Our conversation led to a law clerk position.
-I worked on an exciting program to expand access to free legal services for low-income immigrants.”• NYU Law in Two Words •
+I worked on an exciting program to expand access to free legal services for low-income immigrants.”

 “Opportunity.
 Rewarding.”